Fly Fishing 101

 - Streamers / big browns — 3–4X (or heavier) to turn over big flies and fight strong fish.

-- Know the tackle rules — Delayed Harvest stretches are artificial-only; check the Georgia trout regulations.
-Technique resources like Hatch Magazine cover leader formulas in depth.
+- Know the tackle rules — Delayed Harvest and special-regulation stretches are artificial-only; check the Georgia trout regulations.
+Cold-water conservation group Trout Unlimited publishes leader and presentation resources worth reading before a technical day.

 Frequently Asked Questions